75th Ranger Regiment 2nd Battalion

 2D Battalion was first to have boots on the ground in Baghdad and established a base of operations.
 2D Battalion later participated in operations to capture or kill known terrorists.
 From November to December 2003, the Battalion again deployed to Afghanistan in support of Operation Enduring Freedom.
 Rangers hunted the enemy to the most remote regions of Afghanistan.
 Unhindered by extreme altitudes and bitter cold, the battalion conducted mountain patrols at altitudes of 9,000-feet, mobile patrols through major population centers, air assaults, and direct action raids against heavily defended enemy objectives.
 2D Battalion has deployed to both Iraq and Afghanistan and conducted air assaults, raids, combat patrols, and other special operations.

 The Battalion deployed multiple times in support of Operation Iraqi Freedom until 2010.
-The Battalion continues to deploy in support of Operation Enduring Freedom.
+The Battalion continues to deploy in support of contingency operations around the world.